-Although varicose veins are most frequently found in the legs, they can also occur in other areas, such as the pelvis, vagina, uterus, esophagus or anus.
+Although varicose veins most frequently appear in the legs, they can also occur in other areas, such as the pelvis, vagina, uterus, esophagus or anus.

 There are many treatment options available for the treatment of varicose veins, depending on the severity of the individual case.
 These treatment possibilities may include:

-When varicose veins are mild, they may be successfully treated by the patient at home.
+When varicose veins are mild, the patient may successfully treat them at home.
 Home treatment may include getting plenty of exercise, avoiding long periods of sitting or standing and elevating the legs when at rest.

 The compression of these garments may provide symptomatic relief and slow disease progression.
 Compression stockings alone, however, will not remove varicose veins.

-In this procedure a liquid called a sclerosant is injected into the affected vein to cause it to close and stop carrying blood.
-Sclerotherapy does not require an anesthetic, and is performed in about one hour with little or no discomfort.
+In this procedure, a liquid called a sclerosant is injected into the affected vein to cause it to close and stop carrying blood.
+Sclerotherapy does not require an anesthetic and the doctor can perform it in about one hour with little or no discomfort.

 Surgical Stripping Of Veins